aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-cluster-conformitron.md

 # SSM Cost Optimizations for conformitron clusters

-Running all the clusters for 24 hours results in a daily spend of $300+
+Running all the clusters by default for 24 hours results in a daily spend of $300+

 To minimize these costs we have written a systems manager automation which automatically scales down autoscaling group to 0 desired nodes during off-business hours.